joshdcurtis/interview-questions/sum-root-to-leaf-nums/README.md

 ## Bug List:
 1. Pops from path before finding `dfs(node.left) + dfs(node.right)`
 1. `i` should be `10`'s exponent, not its multiplier.
-1. Wrong index of path when calculating res.
+1. Wrong index of `path` when calculating `res`.
 Should iterate backwards rather than forwards
-1. Never pops from path in the base case where we've reached a leaf node
+1. Never pops from `path` in the base case where we've reached a leaf node

 # Sample Correct Solution Code
 ```python3 []